 Nurses at the UW School of Nursing conduct rigorous research on an incredible breadth and depth of topics – all aimed at improving health throughout the world.

-Nurses conduct hard-science research on an incredible breadth and depth of topics – all aimed at improving health.
-Research is at the core of our mission to improve nursing education, practice, and patient outcomes.
-As pioneers and renowned thought leaders representing the greatest minds in nursing research, our faculty conducts groundbreaking research in four key areas: Health Equity, Symptom Science, Innovative Methods and Lifespan Health.
+Research is at the core of our mission to improve education, practice, patient, and public health outcomes.
+As scientific pioneers and renowned thought leaders, our world class faculty conducts groundbreaking research in four key areas:

-Our research spans an amazing breadth of topics, from clinical studies to policy initiatives.
-The results of this work inform public health policy, helping healthcare and civic leaders locally and globally implement policy changes to improve the future.
+Our research addresses a vast variety of critical health issues, from laboratory and clinical studies to policy initiatives.
+This work impacts clinical practice across settings and informs public health policy, helping healthcare and civic leaders implement positive change.

-Nursing research contributes to the world’s need for knowledge to develop better prevention and management of diseases and conditions that affect us all, from infancy to old age.
-Nurse scientists help identify and overcome barriers patients and communities face with implementing healthcare best practices.
-The knowledge generated through nursing research helps enhance the quality of care, maximize health outcomes, and improve the cost-effectiveness of nursing interventions.
-It strengthens health infrastructures, resulting in healthier communities and more efficient and effective health systems.
+The research our faculty conduct contributes to better prevention and management of diseases, symptoms, and conditions that affect us all.
+Nurse scientists help identify and overcome barriers to achieving the best and most equitable healthcare possible.
+Our investigators enhance quality of care, maximize health outcomes, and improve cost-effectiveness of quality services.
+We strengthen health infrastructures, resulting in healthier communities and more efficient and effective health systems.

-In the last few years, NIH has reduced research award funding by 22 percent due to budget cuts and sequestration, making private support of nursing science more important than ever.
-You are critical to the ongoing success of research.
-Your gift drives advancements in nursing science and can improve health for generations to come.
+Over the past decade, NIH has significantly reduced research award funding due to budget cuts and sequestration, making private support of nursing science more important than ever.
+You are critical to the ongoing success of our innovative research.
+Your contributions drive advancements in nursing science and training of future nurse scientists who will improve health for generations to come.